 Liskov Substitution Principle requires that derived function blocks must always be usable in place of their basic function blocks.
 Derived function blocks must behave like their basic function blocks.
 A derived function block may extend the base function block, but not restrict it.

 Many customized interfaces are better than one universal interface.
 Accordingly, an interface may only contain those functions that really belong together closely.
 Comprehensive interfaces create links between otherwise independent program parts.
 Thus, the Interface Segregation Principle has a similar goal as the Single Responsibility Principle.
 However, there are different approaches to the implementation of these two principles.

 Dependency Inversion Principle (DIP)

 Function blocks are often linearly interdependent in one direction.
 A function block for logging messages calls methods of another function block to write data to a database.
 There is a fixed dependency between the function block for logging and the function block for accessing the database.
 The Dependency Inversion Principle resolves this fixed dependency by defining a common interface.
 This is implemented by the block for the database access.

 In the following posts, I will introduce the individual SOLID principles in more detail and try to explain them using an example.
 The sample program from my post IEC 61131-3: The Command Pattern serves as a basis.
 With each SOLID principle, I will try to optimize the program further.

-I will start shortly with the Dependency inversion principle.
+I will start shortly with the Dependency Inversion Principle (DIP).